TakshashilaInst/open-tech-strategy-for-india/open-tech-strategy-for-india.md

 As Frank Nagle recommends[4], the grants should also include funding security support for widely used OSS projects.
 The tangible and intangible benefits would far outweigh the investments incurred.

+The OSPO should also be responsible to gather and allocate funding to development of important security and digital resilience alternatives of popular open source projects at the infrastructure level.
+Some examples of such projects would be as follows ...

+- Found & fund development of a non-profit for public-benefit digital infrastructure projects.
+    - Free SSL Certificates Issuance ([similar to ISRG running Let's Encrypt](https://letsencrypt.org))
+    - Free CDN Infrastructure for digital resources (eg: providing an alternative to Open Source Indic Font Files rather than using popular private CDNs like Google Fonts)
+    - Free Data Center Capacity for community hosted projects for mirrors of popular open source software (eg: Python Mirrors, PIP Package Manager, Docker Registry Mirrors, etc)
+- Fund development and adoption of existing projects for Govt Bodies, Enterprises, and Public Use
+    - Adoption and use of Version Control Platforms like OpenForge, GitLab, SourceForge (alternatives to Github which is privately run)
+    - Extension of the CERT-IN program for Vulnerability Reporting and Management with API-based infrastructure and static-code analysis tools for monitoring and reporting of vulnerabilities.

 #### Mandate Acknowledgement of OSS Use